awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-python.md

 After you import your data, create a solution and solution version\.
 The *solution* contains the configurations to train a model\.
 A *solution version* is a trained model\.
 For more information, see [Creating a solution](training-deploying-solutions.md)\.

 When you create a solution version, evaluate its performance before proceeding\.
-For a code sample, see [Step 4: Evaluating a solution version](working-with-training-metrics.md)\.
+For a code sample, see [Step 4: Evaluating a solution version with metrics](working-with-training-metrics.md)\.

 ## Step 4: Create a campaign<a name="getting-started-python-deploy-solution"></a>